 Can a Rheumatoid Arthritis specialist be Dr. Dolittle?

-Well, later on, I was reading the article When You Talk – Does Your Dr. Listen? and this strange thing happened: Somehow the movie and the article merged into one.
+Well, later on, I was reading the article about how to help doctors listen.
+Something strange thing happened: Somehow the movie and the article merged into one.
 I had to laugh out loud.
 The song changed into, “Why can’t doctors behave more like people?”
 Of course I meant more humble and patient and kind.

 I guess it was so funny because I still had the British accent and the music in my head.
 I could just hear Gubgub the pig squeal to get away from some rude and insensitive doctor the way he did in the movie when Dr. Dolittle said he’d consider eating ham again someday.

-The article really is great, seriously.
+The article on helping doctors listen really is great.
 The comment section is also quite useful.
-I would definitely consider printing a copy of it to share with friends – and your own doctor or RA specialist.
+I would definitely consider printing a copy of it to share with friends—or your own rheum doctor or RA specialist.

 - 21 Things to Know About Finding a New Rheumatologist